Indicia-Team/support_files/UKSI/readme.md

 * **Before running the script, please ensure that your warehouse scheduled tasks have been run and then stopped to ensure everything is up to date.** See the [scheduled tasks documentation](http://indicia-docs.readthedocs.io/en/latest/administrating/warehouse/scheduled-tasks.html?highlight=scheduled).
+* **Double check all work queue tasks are processed (work_queue table empty).
+If not, run the scheduled tasks again until they are.
 * **Back up your database!**

 ```